1. Watch this video

 [c]YmlvZ2VvZ3JhcGh5[Qq]

-[q]Species such as the euphorbs of Africa, Eurasia, and Australia and the cacti of the Americas are similar because of [hangman] evolution.
+[q]Species such as the euphorbs of Africa, Eurasia, and Australia and the cacti of the Americas both are succulents with spines.
+Their DNA shows that they’re not closely related.
+Therefore, their similarity is probably a result of [hangman] evolution.
 Similar natural [hangman] resulted in the evolution of similar [hangman] in each group.

 [c]Y29udmVyZ2VudA==[Qq]